Fresno church robbed, vandalized over the weekend

 FRESNO, Calif.
-(KSEE) — A Fresno church has been robbed and vandalized.
+(KGPE) — A Fresno church has been robbed and vandalized.

 The pastor is asking for the public’s help to continue to serve his community.